 I Love Jumbo Wild: KL Kivi

 You can’t get too far in the fight to keep Jumbo Wild before you cross paths with KL Kivi.
-A fiery, passionate advocate with a heart of gold, KL has a gift with words and for cutting through to the heart of any matter.
+A fiery, passionate advocate with a heart of gold, KL has a gift with words and a knack for cutting through to the heart of any matter.
 Based in Nelson and a long-time member of the West Kootenay Coalition for Jumbo Wild, KL’s contribution to Jumbo Wild over the decades has been immense.
-She was one of the keystones to the Farnham and Jumbo Monitoring Camps -when her shift was done, she packed up her bag and hiked back home, over Jumbo Pass and dropping in to Glacier Creek and Argenta.
+She was one of the pillars of the Farnham and Jumbo Monitoring Camps—when her shift was done, she packed up her bag and hiked back home over Jumbo Pass, dropping into Glacier Creek and Argenta.
 She was the force behind the “Purcell Suite: Upholding the Wild,” a beautiful compilation of essays, narratives and poetry on the magical Purcell Mountains.
-While proceeds from the book went to support the Jumbo Wild campaign, the book shone it’s light on the need for protection across the Purcells to protect the wildlife, intact ecosystems and glaciers of these magical mountains.
+While proceeds from the book went to support the Jumbo Wild campaign, the book shone a light on the need to protect the wildlife, intact ecosystems and glaciers of the Purcells as whole.

 I recently sat down with KL to ask her a few questions.

 Robyn Duncan: When did you first hear about the Jumbo Glacier Resort?

 KL Kivi: Some time in the mid-1990s my friend Matt Lowe introduced me to the issue and I joined what might have been the first east-west hike up to Jumbo Pass that year.

 RD: There are so many reasons to oppose the Jumbo Glacier Resort.
 What for you is at the heart of your opposition?